-Students will be able to compare and contrast the structure, Critical thinking Exam reproduction, and characteristics of viruses, prokaryotic cells, and eukaryotic cells Students will be able to describe the structure of cell membranes and the movement of molecules across a membrane Students will be able to identify the substrates, products, and Empirical and Lab activities important chemical pathways in metabolism quantitative skills Students will be able to identify the principles of inheritance Empirical and Lab activities and solve classical genetics problems quantitative skills Students will be able to describe the unity and diversity of life Critical thinking Exam and the evidence for evolution through natural selection Students will be able to apply scientific reasoning to investigate Empirical and Lab activities questions and utilize scientific tools such as microscopes and quantitative skills laboratory equipment to collect and analyze data Students will demonstrate their ability to use critical thinking Critical thinking Lab practical and scientific problem-solving to make informed decisions in the lab Students will demonstrate their ability to communicate Communication Paper effectively the results of scientific investigations skills Students will be able to identify the chemical structures, synthesis, and regulation of nucleic acids and proteins Students will demonstrate the ability to work effectively with Teamwork Discussion board others to support and accomplish a shared goal while recognizing and respecting different viewpoints
+Students will be able to identify the principles of inheritance and solve classical genetics problems Empirical and quantitative skills Lab activities Students will be able to describe the unity and diversity of life and the evidence for evolution through natural selection Critical thinking Exam Students will be able to apply scientific reasoning to investigate questions and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data Empirical and quantitative skills Lab activities Students will demonstrate their ability to use critical thinking and scientific problem-solving to make informed decisions in the lab Critical thinking Lab practical Students will demonstrate their ability to communicate effectively the results of scientific investigations Communication skills Paper Students will be able to identify the chemical structures, synthesis, and regulation of nucleic acids and proteins Students will demonstrate the ability to work effectively with others to support and accomplish a shared goal while recognizing and respecting different viewpoints Teamwork Discussion board

 Academic Dishonesty: Disciplinary actions will be taken for students that cheat on exams, submit plagiarized work (see below) or are involved in collusion (helping other cheat or plagiarize) as defined in the Student Handbook under the heading "Discipline and Penalties".
 The maximum penalty imposed for violations will be an F in the course.
 The student will also be referred to the Dean of Students for further disciplinary action.
 Please read through the "Standards of Conduct" in the Student Handbook for a more complete discussion of these issues and your rights and responsibilities.
 Plagiarism: Plagiarism is using someone else's words or ideas and claiming them as your own.
 Plagiarism is a very serious offense.
 It includes paraphrasing someone else's words without giving proper citation, copying directly from a website and pasting it into your paper, using someone else's words without quotation marks.
 Any assignment containing any plagiarized material will receive a grade of zero and the student will be referred to the Office of Student Conduct for the appropriate disciplinary action.